jkedra/jkedra.github.io/_python/packaging.md

 tags: python modules packaging
 ---

+Every Python scripts which is more complex than a single file or depends on external libraries will not be trivial to install by an end user.

+More complex installation is also boring and tiresome, particularly if it has a number of dependencies, needs multiple steps and has to be repeated a few times.

+Ideally if dependencies were resolved automatically, even better if there was a centralized repository with it and its dependencies.

+Preparing a package and distributing any Python's utility requires an extra effort but it pays off quickly by the easiness of the package installation.

+For a developer it is better when

 1. SetupTools:
     * [Building and Distributing Packages with SetupTools][setuptools2]
     * [PPU Packaking and distributing projects][setuptoolsPPU]